0xflotus/taurux/README.md

 # taurus
-This is a Proof of Concept for the taurus app
+This is a Proof of Concept for the taurus app.
+Quick and dirty implementation in Dart.

 # Installation
 `pub get`